l33tdaima/l33tdaima/system_design/how_to_design_messaging_app.md

-# Design Messaging App like Facebook Messenger/WhatsApp/Wechat
+# How To Design Messaging App like Facebook Messenger/WhatsApp/Wechat

 ## Basic Infrastructure
 - Basically, one of the most common ways to build a messaging app is to have a chat server that acts as the core of the whole system.